ercjns/losttime2/losttime.conductor/README.md

 ### USB / NGINX / Samba
 An old thumb drive provides more than enough storage for a few html files to be served.
 A folder on this drive is set up as both the NGINX server webroot as well as a samba share.
 This allows the losttime conductor to use the standard file copy functionality to drop a new results file.
 NGINX just serves the new file to whoever requests it from a browser.

+## For Developers

+from the `losttime.conductor` folder...

+create a virtual environment: `py -m virtualenv venv-conductor`

+activate the virtual environment: `.\venv-conductor\Scripts\activate`

+(install dependencies as needed): `pip install -r requirements.txt`

+update values in `LostTimeLocal.config`

+Once this is complete, there are three options to run the program:

+1. Debugging: Start the UI from the command line to see print statements: `(venv-conductor) C:\...\losttime.conductor>py LostTimeLocal.pyw`
+1. Legacy: Run forever from the command line: `(venv-conductor) C:\...\losttime.conductor>py conductor.py`
+1. Build: run `pyinstaller buildExe.spec`, then double click the generated exe in the `dist` folder.